Numerical computation of Neumann controls for the heat equation on a finite interval: Introduction

 In this paper, we address the null controllability problem for the heat equation posed on a finite interval from a numerical perspective.
 We assume that we act on the system by means of a choice of its boundary inputs.
 Given $T>0$ and an initial state $u_0$, the aim is to find out whether we can approximate a control (a suitable choice of boundary data) driving the solution from the state $u_0$ to the zero state over the time interval $[0,T]$.
 More precisely, we consider the initial boundary value problem on the finite interval $\Omega=(0,L)$:

-The goal is to compute boundary controllers $g(t), h(t)$ so that the solution is steered from the given initial datum $u_0(x)$ to $u(x,T)\equiv 0$ at $t=T$.
-It is well known that null controllability of this problem can be achieved simply from the right boundary $x=L$; therefore without loss of generality, we will take $g(t)\equiv 0$ and only compute a single controller $h(t)$.
+The goal is to compute boundary controls $g(t), h(t)$ so that the solution is steered from the given initial datum $u_0(x)$ to $u(x,T)\equiv 0$ at $t=T$.
+It is well known that null controllability of this problem can be achieved simply from the right boundary $x=L$; therefore without loss of generality, we will take $g(t)\equiv 0$ and only compute a single control $h(t)$.